Skip to contents

 Other special scenarios:

-There may be more complex scenarios where the inclusion criteria for index admissions (“readmission from”) are different from the inclusion criteria for readmission encounters (“readmission to”).
+There may be more complex scenarios where the inclusion criteria for index epicares (“readmission from”) are different from the inclusion criteria for readmission encounters (“readmission to”).
 For example, you might want to analyze readmission rates of surgery patients who are readmitted to GIM.
 In this case, your restricted_cohort should include all epicares that meet the criteria for index admissions plus any epicares that meet the criteria for readmissions.
 You will need to use several steps to create your restricted_cohort:

 1. Select all encounters of episodes of care that meet the criteria for index admissions: In the example scenario, include all encounters of epicares that have at least one surgery encounter.
-If you only want to consider readmissions to GIM, only include a single surgery episode of care per patient in order to avoid that subsequent surgeries are counted as readmissions.
+If you only want to strictly consider readmissions to GIM, only include a single surgery episode of care per patient in order to avoid that subsequent surgeries are counted as readmissions.

 3. Combine all encounters from step 1 & 2 to create the restricted_cohort of interest.